+[NOTE: our architects are now working on updates to the plans discussed below.]
 The majority of residential improvements will occur on the first floor.
 In 202 East Capitol (“West”), the first floor snack room and dining/common area will be combined, creating for the first time a space in which the entire school can comfortably gather for group meals, classes, and community conversations.
 The Commons will now connect to a redesigned, upgraded kitchen in East.
 This new opening between buildings will allow better study hall communication between students, better access to faculty apartments, and, most important, 40% fewer faculty residential duties.
 The plans also call for improved laundry and food storage space.
 On the back side of West, we will construct a new handicapped-accessible room that for the first time will enable disabled students to live with us.

 Other upgrades include: